jwang-a/CTF/MyChallenges/SmartContract/Draupnir/README.md

 ## Inspiration

-Early this year, I spent some day studying how evm works and found this bug.
+Early this year, I spent some time studying how evm works and found this bug.

 Similar to Unicorn's Aisle (another series of sanbox/pwn challenge presented in balsnctf this year), the bug is extremely easy to trigger and **should** be discoverable through some fuzzing/trial and error.